reactiveui/website/input/docs/handbook/routing/index.md

 }
 ```

-Then, create an `IScreen` implementation containing current `RoutingState` that manages the navigation stack.
+Now create an `IScreen` implementation containing the `RoutingState` that manages the navigation stack.

 **MainViewModel.cs**